 pg_dump

-, it is necessary to create users and grant permissions before performing the restore.kubectl port-forward service/my-db 5432 pg_dump -C -U postgres -h localhost -p 5432 -Zgzip:9 --if-exists -c mydbname > db15.sql.gz
+to obtain a logical backup.kubectl port-forward service/my-db 5432 pg_dump -C -U postgres -h localhost -p 5432 -Zgzip:9 --if-exists -c mydbname > db15.sql.gz

 Create a new fresh